run-llama/create-llama/.changeset/lovely-papayas-exist.md

 "create-llama": patch
 ---

-feat: support anthropic and gemini
+Support anthropic and gemini as model providers